rustwasm/wasm-bindgen/guide/src/reference/deployment.md

 consume the default output of `wasm-bindgen` you will need a bundler of some form.

+If the bundled code is intended to run in a browser, please specify the `--browser` option.
+If the bundled code is intended to run in a Cloudflare Worker, please specify the `--workerd` option.
+You can refer to the "Options" section on [cli](./cli.md#options).

 > **Note**: the choice of this default output was done to reflect the trends of
 > the JS ecosystem.
 While tools other than bundlers don't support wasm files as
 > native ES modules today they're all very much likely to in the future!